yAya-yns/Othello-AI/README.md

 # Othello-AI
 ![plot](./othello_gui_img.png)
 ### Note:
+- time limit for AI is 10s, it will lose if timeout.
 - to play with AI with heuristics, replace ```agent.py``` with ```agent_heuristic.py``` in the following commands.
 - Run the command in native terminal instead of terminal in IDE(such as VSCode, Pycharm, etc.).
 ## Commands: